clau555/color-transfer/README.md

 ## Method

+### One-dimensional optimal transport

 The transfer is made by sorting each image pixels according to their dot product with a certain vector.
 The two sorted lists of the source and target are then compared to make each pixel of same rank correspond to each other.
 The source can then be rearranged according to these correspondences.

+### Optimal vector search

 To find the vector that would sort them best, the goal is to rotate a vector in all the positive directions and find the one with the lowest associated cost.
 The search would be done by finding the three angles components of the vector.
-For each x, y and z angle, we start with a unit vector of 0° rotation around the current angle axis, and then compute its associated cost.
+For each x, y, z unit vectors, we increment them by an angle of 1° and look at their associated cost.
-Then, we increment the angle by 1°, and repeat the process until 90° at maximum.
+We repeat the process until 90° in the worst case.
-If at some point, the cost becomes higher than the previous one, meaning that we have found an optimal angle, we stop the search and return the previous angle.
+If at some point, the cost becomes higher than the previous one, we stop the search and return the previous vector.
-Once each angle is found, we compute the unit vector corresponding to these angles, which is the best vector.
+Once each component vector is found, we compute the corresponding unit vector, which is the best vector.

+Ultimately, the precision of the result vector depends on the angle precision that is incremented at each steps.
+But increasing the angle precision will also increase the computation time.